juliusbroomfield/interview-prep/study-guide.md

    element in arr # Returns False
    ```

-- QuickSelect: Finds the k-th smallest element using partitioning logic of QuickSort

-  - Dutch National Flag Problem: Sort an array of 0s, 1s, and 2s.

-  - Time Complexity: Average O(n), Worst O(n^2).

-- Exponential Search: Best search when the array size is unknown
+- **Exponential Search:** Best search when the array size is unknown

   - Time Complexity: O(log n)